cs2113-f24/cs2113-f24.github.io/wrkshts/J2-wrksht.md

 ### q

-If we want to re-implement `sum_x_y` in our custom point, but first reflect the point before returning the sum, which of the following implementations are valid?
+If we want to override `sum_x_y` in our custom point, but first reflect the point before returning the sum, which of the following implementations are valid?
 (Note: assume that `reflect` has a valid implementation)

 ```java
     //Option 1